Will Rhymes: Professional career

+Detroit Tigers

-Rhymes was drafted by the Detroit Tigers in the 27th Round of the 2005 Major League Baseball Draft.
+Rhymes was drafted by the Detroit Tigers in the 27th round of the 2005 Major League Baseball draft.
 He was promoted to the big league club on July 25, 2010, after injuries struck the Tigers lineup and made his major league debut the same day in a pinch-hitting role against the Toronto Blue Jays.

-Rhymes was optioned back to the AAA Toledo Mud Hens following the return of the Tigers injured second baseman but was recalled August 18, 2010.

-On September 20, 2010, Rhymes hit his first major league career home run off of Zack Greinke of the Kansas City Royals.
-Rhymes home run was initially ruled an RBI triple but after further review of the replay, the ruling on the field was overturned and ruled a two-run home run after it bounced off the horizontal iron support above the wall in right.
-This is the first incidence in which an instant replay review granted a player the first home run of their career.
+Rhymes was optioned back to the Triple-A Toledo Mud Hens following the return of the Tigers injured second baseman but was recalled August 18, 2010.
+On September 20, Rhymes hit his first major league career home run off of Zack Greinke of the Kansas City Royals.
+Rhymes’s home run was initially ruled an RBI triple, but after further review of the replay, the ruling on the field was overturned and ruled a two-run home run after it bounced off the horizontal iron support above the wall in right.
+This was the first time an instant-replay review granted a player the first home run of their career.
+He made 54 appearances for Detroit during his rookie campaign, batting .304/.350/.414 with one home run and 19 RBI.

-It was announced at the start of the 2011 baseball season that Rhymes would make the Opening Day roster for the first time in his career, and would be the starting second baseman for the Tigers.
+It was announced at the start of the 2011 season that Rhymes would make the Opening Day roster for the first time in his career, and would be the starting second baseman for the Tigers.
+He made 29 appearances for Detroit, slashing .235/.323/.271 with two RBI and one stolen base.
+On December 12, 2011, the Tigers non-tendered Rhymes, making him a free agent.